top of page

 Sometimes, your weight plateaus because your hormones are silently working against you.

 For instance, your thyroid is vital in regulating your metabolism.
-When thyroid levels drop, your body goes into energy-saving mode, burning fewer calories even at rest and storing them as fat instead.
+When thyroid levels drop, your body goes into energy-saving mode.
+This means it burns fewer calories even at rest and stores them as fat instead.

-That means you may eat the same amount of food you have always eaten and still see your weight creep up or refuse to budge.
-As such, it is vital to check for hormonal imbalance and weight gain.
+You may eat the same amount of food you have always eaten and still see your weight creep up or refuse to budge.
+It is vital to check for hormonal imbalance and weight gain.

-Another hurdle is insulin resistance weight loss.
-Normally, insulin helps your cells absorb glucose (sugar) from your bloodstream, so you can use it for energy.
+Another hurdle is insulin resistance.
+Normally, insulin helps your cells absorb glucose (sugar) from your bloodstream for energy.
 When you have insulin resistance, your cells stop responding well to insulin, and glucose stays in your bloodstream.

 3. Inconsistent Sleep Habits